Physics Inspired Criterion for Pruning-Quantization Joint Learning: Experiments

 All models are implemented based on PyTorch.
 For all benchmarks and architectures, we randomly sample 6 batches of images to estimate the average rank of each feature map.
 The mutation rate $u = 10\%$ and the hyperparameters of the regularized evolutionary algorithm are set according to prior art \cite{chin2020towards}.
 We set the hyperparameter $\boldsymbol{\tau = 200}$ for all experiments.
 When fine-tuning, the scheme follows \cite{he2018soft} to use stochastic gradient descent \cite{nesterov1983method} for all networks with a weight decay of 5e-4.

 We use a single NVIDIA 2080Ti GPU for CIFAR10/100, and a single A100 GPU for ImageNet.
 For CIFAR10/100, we choose a batch size of 128 and an initial learning rate of 0.01 reduced by 5× at 30\%, 60\%, and 80\% of the epochs respectively.
 For ImageNet, batch size is 256 and an initial learning rate is 0.001 who reduces by 10× at 30\%, 60\%, and 80\% of the epochs respectively.
-We restrict selection space of available maximum bitwidth to $\left \{ 8,7,6,5,4,3,2 \right \} $ bits and the weights and activations of a layer share the same bitwidth.
-The penalty factor $p$ for bitwidth assignment is uniformly 1/6.
+We restrict selection space of available maximum bitwidth to $\left \{ 8,7,6,5,4 \right \} $ bits and the weights and activations of a layer share the same bitwidth.
+The value of the penalty factor $p$ usually ranges from 0 to 0.2.
 Based on the experience of Chakraborty \textit{et al.} \cite{chakraborty2020constructing}, we fix the first or/and last layers to full-precision in mixed precision quantization training.
-In addition, all the three residual connections in ResNet18 require larger bits than their corresponding regular branches.
+In addition, all three residual connections in ResNet18 require larger bits than their corresponding regular branches.

 Following the experience of \cite{martinez2020training,liu2020reactnet}, the fine-tuning stage uses a distribution strategy.
 In the first step, we only fine-tunes a pruned model.
 In the second step, a network with mixed precision activation quantization and real-valued weights is fine-tuned.
 In the third step, the weights from the first step are inherited and the network is fine-tuned using mixed precision quantization for both weights and activations.
 The first step spends 400, 160, 60, 200, 100 and 100 epochs for the ResNet56 on CIFAR10, VGG16 on CIFAR10, ResNet56 on CIFAR100, MobilenetV2 on CIFAR100 networks, ResNet18 on ImageNet, MobilenetV2 on ImageNet respectively.
 The second step and third step both take 400 epochs for all networks on CIFAR10/100 and 100 epochs for all networks on ImageNet.